Best Runs in Vienna - Donauinsel, Prater and More

 The Ring Road

 An obvious place to start running for tourists and locals alike is the 5.2km (3.2 miles) Ring Road boulevard around the inner city.
-Circular, lined with hotels and with tourist attractions, and with its wide pedestrian strips on both sides, it looks an ideal spot.
-You’ll run past the Opera, the grand art and nature museums, the grandiose gate to the Heldenplatz and the Hofburg; you’ll pass parliament, city hall and Burgtheater, the university and the old stock exchange, the Ringturm (Vienna’s first skyscraper), the Urania Observatory, and Otto Wagner’s Postal Savings Bank, to name a few.
+Circular, lined with hotels and tourist attractions, and with its wide pedestrian strips on both sides, it looks an ideal spot.
+You’ll run past the Opera, the grand art and nature museums, the grandiose gate to the Heldenplatz and the Hofburg; you’ll pass parliament (being extensively renovated until at least 2021), city hall and Burgtheater, the university and the old stock exchange, the Ringturm (Vienna’s first skyscraper), the Urania Observatory, and Otto Wagner’s Postal Savings Bank, to name a few.

 The Vienna Opera House, one of the many sights along the ring road.
 Photo Credit: Pixabay.